Blaziken257/dkl3_jp/README.md

 To build, you need:

-- A retail ROM in baseroms/baserom_dkl3_jp.gbc.
+- A retail ROM in `baseroms/baserom_dkl3_jp.gbc`.
 This disassembly does not provide one so you must dump it yourself.
-The md5sum is 22AFE691095C65F34AEABA3C283B2A9C
+The md5sum is `22AFE691095C65F34AEABA3C283B2A9C`
 - rgbds.
-This was built for version 0.9.1 so older versions may work but are unsupported.
+This was built for version 0.9.1 so older versions are unsupported.